 Pool care can include a wide range of services, from simply adding and balancing chemicals to more labour-intensive tasks like vacuuming and installing equipment.
 Know what pool services your pool professional includes and be sure to ask what they recommend.
 Filter cleaning, cartridge cleaning, and salt cell cleaning are all routine services that you may need to keep your pool water algae and bacteria-free.

-And counting on a trained pool pro to monitor and replace ageing equipment, which should only be done by a licensed and experienced pool professional, is key to avoid damaging your pool system.
+And counting on a trained pool pro to monitor and replace ageing equipment, which should only be done by a licensed and experienced pool professional, is key to avoiding damaging your pool system.

 How much does it cost?